Impact of disorder in Nd-based pyrochlore magnets: Introduction

-The aim of this work is to study the stability of this unconventional all-in--all-out state when disorder is introduced into the \ndzr\ compound.
-Different kinds of disorder are considered: on the one hand, substitution on the magnetic site, replacing neodymium by lanthanum, and on the other, substitution on the zirconium (non-magnetic) site.
-Two cases are envisaged: substitution by titanium, and another original route, which consists in an entropy stabilized mixing of five different cations at the zirconium site.
-All those different substitutions contribute to modifying the environment and exchanges interactions between \nd\ ions.
+In the present study, different kinds of disorder are considered: on the one hand, substitution on the magnetic site, replacing neodymium by lanthanum, and on the other, substitution on the zirconium (non-magnetic) site.
+Two cases are envisaged: substitution by titanium, and another original route, which consists of an entropy stabilized mixing of five different cations at the zirconium site.
+In the latter case, the global pyrochlore structure is preserved but the disorder is maximum on the $T$ site, which is expected to strongly affect the magnetic properties.
+All those different substitutions contribute to modifying the environment and exchange interactions between \nd\ ions.

 We show that the all-in--all-out state is very robust and withstands disorder and / or dilution up to very large levels.
 This paper is organized as follows.
 The first section focuses on experimental techniques and the sample synthesis.
 The next sections describe the crystalline structures, crystal field schemes and magnetic ground states.
-We then investigate the low energy excitations, propose effective exchange parameters and briefly present the in field evolution of the structure.
+We then investigate the low energy excitations, propose effective interactions parameters and briefly present the in field evolution of the structure.
 We finally discuss the influence of the different types of disorder, by comparing our results with the properties of previously reported Nd-based pyrochlore compounds.